sdellis/soupcon.salon/events/indivisible-meeting.md

 ---
 title: Indivisible Community Gathering Potluck
 performer: Elizabeth O’Donnell
+abstract: >-
-abstract: Indivisible Community Gathering.
+  Indivisible Community Gathering.
 All are welcome!

+  Indivisible is a local 501(c)4 organization whose vision is to build a community where every eligible voter has the resources and ability to participate freely in an equitable democracy.
 image: /uploads/0.jpg
 author: Elizabeth O’Donnell
 date: 2023-06-22T22:00:14.201Z